May 10, 2026 | 9 min read

 The “working people” whose taxes wouldn’t rise have seen employers’ NI increase their labour costs, fiscal drag pull them into higher brackets, and a raft of stealth taxes on property, savings, and pensions.

-As mid-term report cards go, it’s a solid C+.
+As mid-term report cards go, could do much better.

 Definitely should have mentioned the tractor tax.

-Next week…Reform UK and The £90 Billion Retreat
+Next time…Reform UK and The £90 Billion Retreat